et-do/data-engineering-with-python/README.md

-This repo contains a docker-compose devcontainer environment to handle all coding exercises in Data Engineering with Python by Paul Crickard.
+This repo contains docker-compose devcontainer environments to handle all coding exercises in Data Engineering with Python by Paul Crickard.

-Running `docker-compose up`` will build & run all the containers and dependencies necessary to run all the code and services in the book.
+Running `docker-compose up` will build & run all the containers and dependencies necessary to run all the code and services in the book.
 This takes a lot of headache out of getting started as airflow, spark, kafka, etc. can all take significant amount of setup time.